theronhitchman/ordinary-differential-equations/_posts/2015-10-26-diagonalization.md

 In general, this is the kind of thing we **like**.
 If we can diagonalize a matrix like this, then solving the associated ODEs will be much easier.

+#### Homework for 10/28

+Design a \\(3\times 3\\) matrix which has distinct eigenvalues and an orthonormal basis of eigenvectors.
+You'll have to reverse engineer what we did in class today!
+Bring your matrix to class on Wednesday so we can swap and make sure we are comfortable.